Fertilisation: Mammals

+Sperm using hyaluronidase and acrosin to penetrate the corona radiata and zona pellucida to release genetic material into the ovum.

-Male mammals internally fertilise females and ejaculate semen through the penis during copulation.
-After ejaculation, many sperm move to the upper vagina (via contractions from the vagina) through the cervix and across the length of the uterus to meet the ovum.
+Sperm are ejaculated into the vagina during copulation and move to the upper vagina (via contractions from the vagina) through the cervix and across the length of the uterus to meet the ovum.
 In cases where fertilisation occurs, the female usually ovulates during a period that extends from hours before copulation to a few days after; therefore, in most mammals, it is more common for ejaculation to precede ovulation than vice versa.

 When sperm are deposited into the anterior vagina, they are not capable of fertilisation (i.e., non-capacitated) and are characterised by slow linear motility patterns.
 This motility, combined with muscular contractions enables sperm transport towards the uterus and oviducts.
 There is a pH gradient within the micro-environment of the female reproductive tract such that the pH near the vaginal opening is lower (approximately 5) than the oviducts (approximately 8).
 The sperm-specific pH-sensitive calcium transport protein called CatSper increases the sperm cell permeability to calcium as it moves further into the reproductive tract.
 Intracellular calcium influx contributes to sperm capacitation and hyperactivation, causing a more violent and rapid non-linear motility pattern as sperm approach the oocyte.
 The capacitated spermatozoon and the oocyte meet and interact in the ampulla of the fallopian tube.
 Rheotaxis, thermotaxis and chemotaxis are known mechanisms that guide sperm towards the egg during the final stage of sperm migration.
 Spermatozoa respond (see Sperm thermotaxis) to the temperature gradient of ~2 °C between the oviduct and the ampulla, and chemotactic gradients of progesterone have been confirmed as the signal emanating from the cumulus oophorus cells surrounding rabbit and human oocytes.
 Capacitated and hyperactivated sperm respond to these gradients by changing their behaviour and moving towards the cumulus-oocyte complex.
 Other chemotactic signals such as formyl Met-Leu-Phe (fMLF) may also guide spermatozoa.